Massimo Zanetti: Sports activities

 The Segafredo brand appeared as the main sponsor on the jerseys of Bologna F.C. between 1986 and 1989, on those of Gorizia Basketball between 1984 and 1988 and on those of A.C.D.
 Treviso in different years between 1986 and 2006.

-On 23 December 2010, after a long and troubled negotiation lasting about a month, the Bologna 2010 entrepreneurial group, led by Giovanni Consorte, bought 100% of Bologna football team from Sergio Porcedda and Francesca Menarini.
+On 23 December 2010, after a long and troubled negotiation lasting about a month, the Bologna 2010 entrepreneurial group, led by Giovanni Consorte, bought 100% of the Bologna football team from Sergio Porcedda and Francesca Menarini.
 At the same time, Zanetti assumed the position of president.
 The office of honorary president, not operative, was held by the popular singer Gianni Morandi.

 On 21 January 2011, Zanetti unexpectedly resigned as chairman of Bologna and as a director of the holding company due to contrasts with the other shareholders.
-After his resignation Zanetti still remained the relative majority shareholder of the club.
-In March 2011, the entrepreneur and former president Alfredo Cazzola tried to take over the shares of Zanetti, but the negotiations were not successful, so Zanetti remained shareholder, although no longer intending to participate in club's life.
+After his resignation, Zanetti still remained the relative majority shareholder of the club.
+In March 2011, the entrepreneur and former president Alfredo Cazzola tried to take over the shares of Zanetti, but the negotiations were not successful, so Zanetti remained a shareholder, although no longer intending to participate in the club's life.

-However, on 25 September 2014 he announced its willingness to become the majority shareholder again.
+However, on 25 September 2014, he announced his willingness to become the majority shareholder again.
 The negotiations that would have provided for the acquisition of 51% of the club's shares and the return of Zanetti as president of the club failed in October 2014, when the club was bought by the Canadian entrepreneur Joey Saputo.

-In 2016, Segafredo entered in Trek–Segafredo, a professional road bicycle racing team, which signed, among others Alberto Contador, John Degenkolb, Ivan Basso and Ryder Hesjedal.
+In 2016, Segafredo entered Trek–Segafredo, a professional road bicycle racing team, which signed, among others Alberto Contador, John Degenkolb, Ivan Basso and Ryder Hesjedal.